scrtlabs/SupernovaDocs/validators/join-validator.md

 secretcli keys add <key-alias>
 ```

-Make sure to backup the mnemonic you got from the above command!
+Make sure to back up the mnemonic you got from the above command!

 Then transfer funds to address you just created.